 Plant and equipment is stated at historical cost less accumulated depreciation and any accumulated impairment losses.
 Such cost includes the cost of replacing parts that are eligible for capitalisation when the cost of replacing parts is incurred.
-All other repairs and maintenance are recognised in profit or loss as incurred.
+All other repairs and maintenance are recognised in the Statement of Comprehensive Income as incurred.